elnkosc/cryptrade/readme.md

 cryptrade is a project that offers a a high level abstraction of a crypto-currency trade API.
 It offers classes for:
 * Accounts, holding both fiat currency (EUR, USD, etc) as well as crypto currencies (BTH, ETH, etc)
 * Products, representing what you can actually trade on a crypto exchange, eg. BTC-EUR (buy BTC pay in EUR) or ETH-BTC (buy ETH pay in BTC)
+* Currencies, representing fiat and crypro currencies and their IDs used by exchanges
 * Orders, the actual trade (buying or selling) of crypto currency
 * Tickers, providing 'real-time' info on market-price and bid/ask prices